Fly Fishing For Steelhead and Rainbows on the Famous Deschutes River

 - Guided fishing

 - Outfitted camping (tent, cots, sleeping bags, dry bags, etc)

 - All meals and non-alcoholic beverages

 - Shuttle fees

 - Alcoholic beverages (BYO)

-- Flies and tackle (can be paid for at the fly shop before you depart)
+- Flies and tackle (can be purchased at the fly shop before you depart)

 - Items of personal nature (toiletries, etc)